Lyne Park Playground is getting an upgrade!

 Funding

-Council has secured external funding from State and Commonwealth Government programs totalling $894,000 for this project.
+We have secured funding from state and federal government programs totalling $894,000 for this project.

 News Feed